-- 2.36 If it appears local complaints procedures have been completed then the complainant should be told that the complaint needs to be referred by a MP.
-(Policy requirement) If appropriate, the complainant should be provided with information about our time limits. - 2.37 Complaints at this stage can then be closed as 'No MP referral'.
+Victims and Prisoners Act an MP referral is not required.
+If appropriate, the complainant should be provided with information about our time limits.

+2.58Complaints at this stage can then be closed as 'No MP referral'.
 If the complainant later returns with an MP referral, then a new case will be created (with the reference connected to the previous one).